smarthomeshop/p1meterkit/README.md

 ## What's in the box:

 - P1Meter Kit: The main unit that directly connects to your DSMR P1 port for real-time monitoring of your energy consumption.
-- RJ12 Cable (2 meters long): Seamlessly connects your P1Meter Kit to your energy meter, ensuring an effortless setup.
-The 2-meter length provides ample flexibility for most installation scenarios.
+- RJ12 Cable: Seamlessly connects your P1Meter Kit to your energy meter, ensuring an effortless setup.
 - Manual: A step-by-step guide that walks you through the quick and easy installation process.

 ## Installation